Vauxhall Viva: HA Viva (1963–1966)

-The HA Viva, announced in September 1963, and replaced in September 1966, was Vauxhall's first serious step into the compact car market after the Second World War.
+The HA Viva, announced in September 1963, and replaced in September 1966, was Vauxhall's first serious step into the compact car market after World War II.
 It was also the first new small car produced by Vauxhall since 1936.
 The HA Viva was powered by a 1057 cc, overhead valve, four cylinder, front-mounted engine driving the rear wheels.
-It was comparable in size and mechanical specifications with the new Opel Kadett released a year earlier in continental Europe, being a result of the same project - with the two cars sharing much of their inner structure and similar overall dimensions.
+It was comparable in size and mechanical specifications with the new Opel Kadett released a year earlier in continental Europe, being a result of the same project — with the two cars sharing much of their inner structure and similar overall dimensions.
 The Viva and Kadett were sold alongside each other in many markets.
 The HA Viva was just an inch longer than the Ford Anglia which dated back to 1959.
 It was offered only as a two-door saloon, and competed with the Anglia as well as BMC's hugely successful and highly regarded new 1100 range.

 The HA set new standards in its day for lightweight, easy to operate controls, a slick short gearchange, lightweight steering and clutch pedal, good all-round visibility and relatively nippy performance.
 It was one of the first cars to be actively marketed towards women, perhaps as a result of these perceived benefits for them.

 The front crossmember (steering, suspension and engine mounting) assembly from the HA became a very popular item for DIY hot rod builders in the UK, due to its simple self-contained mechanics, similar to older designs such as those from the 1930s, and ability to accommodate much larger engines within its span.
 The assembly featured a double wishbone/vertical telescopic dampers suspension design in combination with a transverse leaf spring attached to the front crossmember at its centre position and the entire unit could be removed and adapted to another vehicle.
-(For similar reasons the Jaguar IRS assembly was often used at the rear of these custom cars).
+(For similar reasons the Jaguar independent rear suspension assembly was often used at the rear of these custom cars).
 The Viva's rear suspension made do with conventional longitudinal semi-elliptic leaf springs and telescopic dampers.
 The progressive suspension including a very clever mounting design for the rear axle and the transverse leaf system of the front suspension led to a soft ride on small bumps but with very acceptable roll characteristics on corners along with its precise steering and small turning circle.

 In Canada, the HA was sold as the Vauxhall Viva by Pontiac/Buick dealers and also as the Envoy Epic by Chevrolet/Oldsmobile dealers, and was second in sales to the Volkswagen Beetle amongst imported compact cars.
 In France (and Algeria and Tunisia), the car was marketed as the Vauxhall Epic.